 A majority of lipstick contains lead.
 The Campaign for Safe Cosmetics found that 61 percent of name brand lipsticks contained lead in 0.03 to 0.65 parts per million.
 This seems relatively low, but that same study also showed that one-third of the lipsticks contained more lead than the USDA allows for candy, yet we often lick off and/or absorb most of the lipstick we wear.
 Basically, you may be accumulating unsafe amounts of lead over a lifetime of lipstick use.

 Lead may cause miscarriage and infertility in some cases.
-Pregnant women exposed to lead or with a high tissue concentration of lead may cross the placenta can cause developmental problems in the fetus.
+Pregnant women exposed to lead or with a high tissue concentration of lead may have this lead cross the placenta, which can cause developmental problems in the fetus.

 Body Care Products Toxins are Easily Absorbed and Stored in the Body

-I have only listed some of the toxic ingredients in body care products, there are hundreds more.
-While these other toxins may not affect your fertility directly, they may contribute to asthma, cause cancer, skin irritation, cell death, nervous system disorders and more.
+I have only listed some of the toxic ingredients in body care products; there are hundreds more.
+While these other toxins may not affect your fertility directly, they may contribute to asthma, cause cancer, skin irritation, cell death, nervous system disorders, and more.
 The human stomach has a long line of defense to help protect the body from toxic chemicals, so you are more likely to absorb toxins through your skin and/or inhalation, compared to ingesting toxins through the foods you eat.
 Just think, you have enzymes in your saliva and gastric juices to help break them down and remove them from the body.
-Each time you slather some kind of body care product, it is absorbed via the skin directly into the bloodstream.
+Each time you slather on a body care product, you run the risk of some of its ingredients possibly being absorbed via the skin into the bloodstream.
 Perfume is inhaled directly into the lungs, absorbed by the blood and then passed right to the heart to be pumped to the rest of the body.

 Women are at the greatest risk for toxin build-up, but why?
 Fat.
 The female body, by design, contains more fat than the male body.
-Body fat cells, called adipocytes produce estrogen, store excess estrogen and toxins.
+Body fat cells, called adipocytes, produce estrogen, and store excess estrogen and toxins.
 Estrogens are primary female reproductive messengers.
-Estrogen is essential for healthy bone formation, healthy gene expression, maintaining healthy cholesterol levels, and is vital for a healthy menstrual cycle.
-Too much estrogens in the body due to xenoestrogens can cause estrogen dominance, which may contribute to fertility problems including the development of PCOS, endometriosis, uterine fibroids, hormonal imbalances, and even estrogen responsive cancers.
-Estrogens are pro-inflammatory; excess estrogens can cause, or make inflammatory conditions worse, including autoimmune diseases related to chronic inflammation.
-This includes autoimmune related conditions like Hashimoto’s thyroiditis, lupus, rheumatoid arthritis, and even immunologically induced recurrent miscarriage and some cases of premature ovarian failure.
-Chronic inflammation is associated with PCOS, endometriosis, adenomyosis, PID and uterine fibroids as well.
+Estrogen is essential for healthy bone formation, healthy gene expression, and maintaining healthy cholesterol levels, and is vital for a healthy menstrual cycle.
+Too much estrogens in the body due to xenoestrogens can cause estrogen dominance, which may contribute to fertility problems, including the development of PCOS, endometriosis, uterine fibroids, hormonal imbalances, and even estrogen responsive cancers.
+Estrogens are pro-inflammatory; excess estrogens can cause or make inflammatory conditions worse, including autoimmune diseases related to chronic inflammation.
+This includes autoimmune-related conditions like Hashimoto’s thyroiditis, lupus, rheumatoid arthritis, and even immunologically-induced recurrent miscarriage and some cases of premature ovarian failure.
+Chronic inflammation is associated with PCOS, endometriosis, adenomyosis, PID, and uterine fibroids as well.

-Studies have shown that during pregnancy and lactation the mother uses up her fat stores and those toxins are directly passed on to her children through her fat rich breast milk.
-Don’t get me wrong here, I still feel breastfeeding is best; I breastfed both my children for 2 years each.
+Studies have shown that during pregnancy and lactation, the mother uses up her fat stores and those toxins are directly passed on to her children through her fat-rich breast milk.
+Don’t get me wrong here; I still feel breastfeeding is best.
+I breastfed both my children for 2 years each.
 We need to wake up!
 These toxins are being directly passed on to our children.
-Other studies have come out recently showing that young girls are going through puberty at an ever increasingly younger age.
+Other studies have come out recently showing that young girls are going through puberty at an increasingly younger age.
 Girls that are 7 and 8 years old are beginning to grow breasts and beginning to menstruate.
 Early onset of menstruation is linked to a variety of fertility issues, the main one being PCOS.

-A smile is the best makeup and girl can wear. – unknown
+A smile is the best makeup a girl can wear. – unknown

 What to Look for on the Label of Products

 Did you know that it is quite easy to make your own body care products at home?
 You can use coconut and almond oil as a moisturizer.
 Just add some of your favorite essential oils for a delightful scent and added benefits.
 A dab of some pure essential oil like lavender, chamomile, vetiver, or rose geranium can be used instead of perfume.
-Pure crystal salt can help prevent bacterial growth in your underarms; making it a natural deodorant.
-Peppermint essential oil and 100 proof vodka makes a great mouthwash.
-Last, cut down on the amount of products you use each day.
+Pure crystal salt can help prevent bacterial growth in your underarms, making it a natural deodorant.
+Peppermint essential oil and 100-proof vodka makes a great mouthwash.
+Last, cut down on the number of products you use each day.
 Do you really need all those products?